thatsjustjohn/data-structures-and-algorithms/code-challenges401/readmes/linked_list.md

 # Singly Linked List

-This is an implementation of a singarly linked list which currently only contains methods to insert, includes, print, append, insertBefore, insertAfter, kthEndFrom
+This is an implementation of a singarly linked list which currently only contains methods to insert, includes, print, append, insertBefore, insertAfter, kthEndFrom, mergeLists.

 ## Challenge

 Create a singly linked list and write functions to insert a node(insert), a function that checks if something is included in the list(includes), and a function to print out the link list(print).
-Adding onto this June 4.
-Added methods for to insert a node at the end of a list(append), a method to insert before a specific node(insertBefore), and a method to insert after a target node(insertAfter).
+(June 4)Added methods for to insert a node at the end of a list(append), a method to insert before a specific node(insertBefore), and a method to insert after a target node(insertAfter).
-Adding onto this June 5.
-Added a method to find the kth element from the end of the list(kthFromEnd).
+(June 5)Added a method to find the kth element from the end of the list(kthFromEnd).
+(June 6)Added a method to merge 2 linked lists together (mergeLists).

 ## Approach & Efficiency